pochedls/xsearch/README.md

 ### Overview

-This repository tracks the `xsearch` utility, which allows PCMDI users to query CMIP5 and CMIP6 data.
+This repository tracks the `xsearch` utility, which allows NERSC users to query CMIP5 and CMIP6 data.
 The utility returns dataset paths for a given search criteria.

 These dataset directories can be used with [xarray](https://docs.xarray.dev/en/stable/) and [xcdat](https://xcdat.readthedocs.io/en/latest/) to open and read the data (e.g., via `xcdat.open_mfdataset()`).
 The **x** in `xsearch` denotes that the search is supposed to complement `xarray` and `xcdat`.